geru-br/sqlalchemy-test-cache/README.rst

         :alt: Documentation Status

+**It's still unstable and very experimental.
+Every help is welcome.**

-A tiny library to allow caching sql statements in order to improve performance of expensive tests
+A tiny library to allow caching sql statements in order to improve performance of expensive tests.

 * Free software: MIT license